garrett92895/lingqAnkiSync/readme.md

 After import, your API key and language code should be preserved for the next time you want to import or sync!

 As you continue to use lingq.com and create new lingqs in your account, rerun the import in this addon to fetch the new lingqs into anki.
-This will not interfere with the status of your already-fetched anki cards.
+This will not interfere with the level of your already-fetched anki cards.

 If you want to re-import a word from LingQ into Anki, simply delete the card/note from your anki deck and run the import again.

 ## Sync

-Click the "Sync to Lingq" button to update the "known status" on your lingqs based on the interval of the card in anki.
-(As a precaution this addon will not set a lower known status in lingq unless "Allow Sync to downgrade LingQs" is checked).
+Click the "Sync to Lingq" button to update the "level" on your lingqs based on the interval of the card in anki.
+(As a precaution this addon will not set a lower level in lingq unless "Allow Sync to downgrade LingQs" is checked).

-Note that you cannot manually set the due date on a card in anki and expect it to update the status in lingq.
+Note that you cannot manually set the due date on a card in anki and expect it to update the level in lingq.
 This is due to the way anki implements their "interval" value.
 The only way is to review the card.

 ## What does it currently do?

 As the name implies the goal is to sync between lingq and anki.
 This addon has the following features:

 - Import lingq's from a specified language to anki cards
-  - This will also set the due date of the anki card based on the "known status" in Lingq.
+  - This will also set the due date of the anki card based on the "level" in Lingq.
-    - The current status to interval definition is in [Config.py](LingqAnkiSync/Config.py)
+    - The current level to interval definition is in [Config.py](LingqAnkiSync/Config.py)
-      - Lingq status : Interval (due date will be current day + interval)
+      - Lingq level : Interval (due date will be current day + interval)
       - 1 : 0
       - 2 : 5
       - 3 : 13
       - 4 : 34
       - 'known' : 85
-    - These numbers were chosen so that, with a default ease factor of 2.5, hitting "easy" during your anki review will cause the card to increase two levels in status
+    - These numbers were chosen so that, with a default ease factor of 2.5, hitting "easy" during your anki review will guarantee that the card will increase in level when synced
     - Currently these figures are not configurable via the UI
 - Cards come with some nice default styling and a link to ContextoReverso
   - The default is spanish, you'll need to change the link in the back styling in your deck in Anki for other languages
 - You can modify the look of the card, but the fields that are generated are required and can not be altered at this time.
   - A FrontAudio and SentenceAudio field is included in the template so you can populate with AwesomeTTS/HyperTTS on your own
-- Sync lingq status based on the interval of the anki card.
+- Sync lingq level based on the interval of the anki card.
-  - This will update your known status on LingQ.
+  - This will update your level on LingQ.
-  - This uses the reverse of the lingq status : interval shown above.
+  - This uses the reverse of the level : interval shown above.
-  - For example, if your card interval is 21, then it will set your lingq status as 3
+  - For example, if your card interval is 21, then it will set your level as 3
   - Syncs can be set to increase-only (as a precaution) or do a full sync
   - Syncs can take a long time as the LingQ API is quite sensitive.
 Be patient.